 You might want to continue your tiled theme beyond the floor areas, by adding raised flower beds, box planters or decorative wall areas that are finished with tiles.
 The introduction of porcelain to a less conventional place will add class and character to your home, as well as adding an extra protective layer to this vertical surface - ensuring your latest renovations remain in mint condition for years to come.

-Next, think about where the tiles are going to be laid.
-For a successful tile installation, it’s vital to have a flat, level surface and a solid base for the tiles.
+Next, think about where you’ll be laying your garden tiles.
+For a successful garden tile installation, it’s vital to have a flat, level surface and a solid base for the tiles to rest on.
 With flooring projects, this could be an existing patio or decked area - or it may be that you actually need to create a custom-made concrete base.
 The latter will obviously be a bit more labour-intensive to make sure that it’s structurally sound, so it’s worth seeking professional advice when it comes to this process.

 With a solid base in place, it’s time to plan your layout and decide on your aspirations for the finished look.
 With a variety of tile patterns, you can create a spectrum of different looks - from clean and classic, using symmetrical patterns, to brick lay or herringbone for a more unique and characterful finish.
 You can even incorporate different shapes and sizes to replicate a natural stone formation.

-Grout application is essential for sealing and protecting your tiles, preventing water and dirt from getting between the joints.
-Most grouts are suitable for interior and exterior use, but, when buying your product, be sure to check with a professional retailer or tiler in advance that it’s suitable for optimal protection.
+Grout application is essential for sealing and protecting your garden tiles, preventing water and dirt from getting between the joints.
+Most grouts are suitable for interior and exterior use, but, when buying your product, be sure to check with a professional retailer or tiler in advance that it’s suitable to use when laying garden tiles for optimal protection.

 Whatever your personal tastes, our premium outdoor tiles are made for the job.
-From pale, travertine-style tiles to dark, matt porcelain, you’re guaranteed to find the perfect tiles to bring your outdoor space to life.
+From pale, travertine-style patio tiles to dark, matt porcelain options, you’re guaranteed to find the perfect garden tiles to bring your outdoor space to life.

-If you’re still deciding on the best colour scheme or tile finish, why not take advantage or our tile sample service?
-For just 99p, we’ll send you a sample of your chosen tile, giving you a chance to get a feel for the look and texture of the product before you buy in bulk.
+If you’re still deciding on the best colour scheme or tile finish, why not take advantage of our tile sample service?
+For just £1.99, we’ll send you a sample of your chosen garden tile, giving you a chance to get a feel for the look and texture of the product before you buy in bulk.

 For any more information on any of our outdoor tile products, simply gives us a call on 0113 253 0005 and our friendly, knowledgeable team of tiling experts will be happy to help!